 - The full cost of special items needed for a GF diet may be deducted.
 An example is the cost of XANTHAN GUM used in GF home baked items, which is never used in a gluten containing recipe.

 - If you make a special trip to a store to purchase GF foods, the cost of your transportation to and from the store is deductible.
-If you used your vehicle for the trip during the year 2013, you may deduct 24 cents per mile.
+If you used your vehicle for the trip during the year 2014, you may deduct 23.5 cents per mile.
+For 2015, you may deduct 23 cents per mile.
 You may also include tolls and parking fees.

 - The full cost of postage or other delivery expenses for GF foods made by mail order are deductible.